 Once you bottle, let it condition for 6 months to a year.
 It only gets better with age.

 If you would prefer to make a sweet mead recipe, MoreBeer.com has a nice kit with everything you will need.

 For 5 gallons of honeywine, cider or perry, use the following

 Nutrient Addition Schedule (NAS) (sometimes called SNA or Staggered Nutrient Additions):

-here are some rule of thumb numbers: 1 tsp of Fermaid-K weighs about 4.0 grams, 1 tsp of DAP weighs about 3.9 grams.
+If you don't have scales, here are some rule of thumb numbers: 1 tsp of Fermaid-K weighs about 4.0 grams, 1 tsp of DAP weighs about 3.9 grams.
 If you don't have access to Fermaid-K, use the same amounts of whichever yeast nutrient you can find.
 Most homebrew and winemaking supply stores will have quality yeast nutrients to choose from.

 References: I relied heavily on the FAQs from Hightest's website entitled How do you make a Basic mead?.
 I also used information from a post on the Gotmead.com forum entitled Oskarr in a Nutshell and of course from the book by Ken Schramm entitled The Compleat Meadmaker.

 If you find this site helpful, please link to us!